giampaolo/psutil/docs/api.rst

   Raise :class:`NoSuchProcess` if *pid* does not exist.
   On Linux *pid* can also refer to a thread ID (the *id* field returned by :meth:`threads` method).
-  When accessing methods of this class always be  prepared to catch :class:`NoSuchProcess` and :class:`AccessDenied` exceptions.
+  When calling methods of this class, always be prepared to catch :class:`NoSuchProcess` and :class:`AccessDenied` exceptions.
   `hash`_ builtin can be used against instances of this class in order to identify a process univocally over time (the hash is determined by mixing